 Storage costs

-The seller incurs no costs.
+The retailer incurs no costs

 Customer service